In a popular Chinese saying, the number ‘1’ resembles a bachelor. Hence, the 11th of November (or 11/11) becomes Chinese Singles Day.

 If you want to know more about Chinese video marketing, please have a look at our white paper - Popularise your brands through Tik Tok.

-Jensen worked in the advertising department of the China Central Department before gaining his masters degree.
-At Crowd, Jensen works with clients looking for expertise in the Chinese market as well as Chinese clients looking to market themselves outside of China.
+Joining Crowd after completing his Masters Degree, Jensen heads our offices in China and works with clients looking for expertise in the Chinese market as well as Chinese clients looking to market themselves outside of China.